xcpretty/xcpretty/README.md

 XCPretty is designed to be piped with `xcodebuild` and thus keeping 100% compatibility with it.
 This means, when `xcodebuild` works, `xcpretty` works.
+It's even a bit faster than `xcodebuild` only, since it saves your terminal some prints.

 ```
 $ make test | xcpretty